 By the time of the 2012 merger, Southwark Churches Care had a steady flow of referrals and a solid volunteer base to continue its work alongside Dulwich Helpline.
-It also had two established groups: Golden Oldies at St Mary’s Church in Peckham and Arts and Crafts in King Charles’ Court sheltered housing unit, both of which continue to run today.
-Michele McKeown, who began working with SCC in 2007, is now a Volunteer Coordinator with Link Age Southwark.
+It also had two established groups: Golden Oldies at St Mary’s Church in Peckham and Arts and Crafts in King Charles’ Court sheltered housing unit.
+Groups still operate at both locations today, and are part of the over 20 groups we now offer today, ranging from singing, gentle exercise, arts & crafts and bridge.

 In May 1993, members of St Barnabas and Dulwich United Reformed Churches set up Dulwich Helpline.
-Today, its founder Ted Salmon still works tirelessly for the cause as a Trustee and then as Honorary President and Patron until his sad death in July 2017.
+Its founder, Ted Salmon, worked tirelessly for the cause as a Trustee and then as Honorary President and Patron until his sad death in July 2017.

 In 1999, Dulwich Helpline received 3-year funding from the National Lottery Charities Board to develop its Befriending Scheme.
 Funding from Southwark Social Services and Primary Care Trust kick-started hospital visiting.